jordifierro/jordifierro.github.io/_posts/2016-03-31-android-base.md

 Here I leave you a list the most outstanding points you'll find there explained in detail:

+* App boilerplate (users, settings, info...)
 * Notes app example.
 * MVP Clean Architecture.
 * Dependency Inversion (Dagger 2 and Butterknife).
 * Reactive Programming (RxJava and RxAndroid).
 * RESTful client with version, language and authentication (Retrofit).
-* Whole app unit tested (Espresso, Mockito, Dagger 2 and MockWebServer).
+* Full unit testing coverage (Espresso, Mockito and Dagger 2).
-* Other patterns and Android good practices.
+* Other patterns and good practices.
 * Continuous Integration system.
+* Scripts to reset project.

 If you have any doubts or suggestions don't hesitate to leave a comment.
 I'm looking for contributors too ;)